MarcSM/morphex-research/README.md

 https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce

 ## Running the Jupyter server
-In a terminal/console window, change to this directory
+Once Docker is up and running, in a terminal/console window, change to the project directory.

 On MacOS or Windows, run: